-There are many ways to understand a résumé, you can find the most common one in my profession by clicking in the “Biography tab”.
+There are many ways to understand a résumé.
+You can find the most common one in my profession by clicking in the “Biography tab”.
 Here, I decided to share my life experience in a different tone.

 I did my first tour when I was six months old, with my parents’ company named Agada.
 The sheet of technical requirements included a very special specification: someone to look after the baby during the show.

-When I was born, my parents already lived in Arenas de San Pedro, Ávila, “a microclimate”, people say, where in winter rains a lot and snows little, in summer days at three o’ clock in the afternoon not a soul can be seen on the street but, on the other hand, you sleep very well at night; and where springtime and fall are absolutely delightful.
+When I was born, my parents already lived in Arenas de San Pedro, Ávila, “a microclimate”, people say, where in winter rains a lot and snows little, in summer days at three o’ clock in the afternoon not a soul can be seen on the street, but, on the other hand, you sleep very well at night; and where springtime and fall are absolutely delightful.

 I was very lucky to live there until I was fourteen, since that was a time in which kids used to have already some freedom: there were not so many fears.
 We used to play in the street, without the oversight of adults, until it was dark; and made expeditions to unknown places investigating, discovering…

-I attended to violoncello, cello group, piano, piano group, musical education, choir, chamber and orchestra since I was very little.
+I attended to violoncello, cello group, piano, piano group, musical education, choir, chamber and orchestra since I was very young.
 It may seem a lot but this school was next to the Town Hall Square, where playing ball was still allowed, so in the middle of a catch-up for: -“Raquel, Iris, Isa, Jara, time for group now! -we ran into our classrooms.
 There were no negotiations with children as there are now.
 It was great, music was another way of playing between us, although sometimes things got very serious, like everything in life.

 My parents spoke French and they wanted us to study languages so they signed us up in English classes with Richard, a native friend, as people say now.
 I was three and the youngest in class, of course.
 It seems I spent one year under a chair.
-Richard told my father what was happening so my dad said that classes were meant to learn and if I was not learning, I would not attend anymore. -¡Nooo!- So he asked me: “let’s see, how do you say dog in English?-Log-I said- and with such irrefutable answer as that, I managed to keep under my chair in English lessons.
+Richard told my father what was happening so my dad said that classes were meant to learn and if I was not learning, I would not attend anymore. -¡Nooo!- So he asked me: “let’s see, how do you say dog in English?-Log-I said- and with such irrefutable answer, I managed to keep under my chair during English lessons.

-Little by Little, the number of students started to grow, both kids and adults.
+Little by little, the number of students started to grow, both kids and adults.

-At present I have my own school “La Tortuga Catalina” where I keep sharing, learning and enjoying.
-By the way, all the tortoises we had, (many of them) at home were called Catalina; it seems these reptiles have an amazing rate of marriage, since they all married their boyfriends and left without saying goodbye.
+At present I have my own school “La Tortuga Catalina” , where I keep sharing, learning and enjoying.
+By the way, all the tortoises we had (many of them) at home were called Catalina; it seems these reptiles have an amazing rate of marriage, since they all married their boyfriends and left without saying goodbye.

-When I was fourteen years old, my parents got divorced and we moved to Madrid with our mom, the street was “Corredera Baja de San Pablo”, right in the heart of the city, it was a huge change.
+When I was fourteen years old, my parents got divorced and we moved to Madrid with our mom.
+The street was “Corredera Baja de San Pablo”, right in the heart of the city; it was a huge change.

 But everything went great and I had an excellent grade with which I got to apply to every possible post-graduate education.
 So with this characteristic hunger of mine, I did it all at once: master in orchestra musician, master in chamber music with my quartet and soloist master.

-When I finally decided to come back, everyone told me that I was crazy, that Spanish economy was agonizing, that there were no supports for culture, no opportunities and that in Spain it was not possible to have a music career.
+When I finally decided to come back, everyone told me that I was crazy, that Spanish economy was agonizing, that there were no supports for culture, no opportunities and that in Spain it was not possible to develop a music career.

-Throughout these stages there have been many people which helped and accompanied me.
+Throughout these stages there have been many people who helped and accompanied me.
 Thanks to all of you who witness my life, to the ones that love me, those who support me by coming to my concerts, courses, listening to my record and giving me smiles, words and hugs.

-Thanks to make my life possible!
+Thanks for making my life possible!